Simple On-Site KS3 Fieldwork

 In both of the schools I’ve worked at in the past 7 years, improving fieldwork at Key Stage 3 has very much remained on the to-do list.
 Knowing how valuable fieldwork is if we’re going to develop the very best geographers, I would love to have implemented a curriculum where students leave the classroom regularly for trips, both local and wider afield, and are truly adept with fieldwork techniques before they reach their A-Level NEA.
 Alas, working in large comprehensive schools (and of course owing to the Covid period), this has not been the reality and I don’t need to bore you with a blog about the multiple challenges we face when trying to embed high quality fieldwork at Key Stage 3.

 What I hope is more useful is a blog about doing a simple on-site infiltration investigation in Key Stage 3 as a minimum fieldwork experience.
 Whilst we see lots of teachers talk about and promote on-site fieldwork, I know that in the past I struggled to find resources to help me know what to do and how to ensure it was as effective as possible.
-With that in mind I wrote this blog- aimed at teachers and departments who don’t have anything in place at the moment but who might be thinking about embedding some simple on-site fieldwork or considering how to take place in the GA’s National Fieldwork Fortnight 2023.
+With that in mind I wrote this blog- aimed at teachers and departments who don’t have anything in place at the moment but who might be thinking about embedding some simple on-site fieldwork or considering how to take place in the GA’s National Fieldwork Fortnight 2023 (now the month-long National Festival of Fieldwork).
 Nothing detailed below or in the downloadable resources is new, innovative or particularly exciting (sorry!) but hopefully something might still prove useful.

 An introduction to these resources: